kradalby/bork/README.md

 # Bork

-Bosh took Borg and change two letter, so I change one.
+Bosh took Borg and changed two letter, so I changed one.